 The primary roles of the Merseyside Local Authorities in an emergency are to look after the survivors and their families, both long term and short term, as well as site safety and the recovery of the communities and sites afterwards.
 They also provide assistance to many other agencies, including warning and informing the public of all phases of an incident.

 Merseyside Police co-ordinate the activities of those responding to a land-based sudden impact emergency, at and around the scene in most cases.
 There primary roles are to save and protect life, ensure the scene is preserved for subsequent enquiries, to establish and maintain cordons in addition to processing casualties.

 NHS England (Merseyside) Area Team assess the initial information received in respect of a significant emergency and determine the appropriate initial course of action to be taken; they co-ordinate the wider NHS response.

 Cheshire & Merseyside Integrated Care Board (ICB) supports NHS England as required and continually assesses the continuity of patient care in their commissioned services during an emergency.

 The primary role of North West Ambulance Service (NWAS) is to save life.
 They also aim to protect the health, safety and welfare of all on site staff, alert the ‘receiving’ hospitals, instigate a triage process followed by treatment and transport of casualties.

 The Mersey Port Health Authority aids in the control of infectious disease, environmental protection, imported food control and hygiene on vessels.
 They work closely with Public Health England, Food Standards Agency, Maritime and Coastguard Agency and other agencies.

-Public Health England’s primary duty is to protect the public from infectious diseases and environmental hazards.
+The UK Health Security Agency's primary duty is to protect the public from infectious diseases and environmental hazards.

 Category 2 Responders